kiwicom/mobile/docs/ios/react-native-module.md

 );
 ```

-Registered module has to be then instantiated in along with proper `moduleName` and required `initialProperties`, like below:
+The registered module has to be then instantiated along with the proper `moduleName` and the required `initialProperties` like below:

 ```objc
   RNKiwiViewController *vc = [[RNKiwiViewController alloc] initWithModule:@"NewKiwiHotels"